TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-10-18-5-commands-from-easy-ci-that-makes-your-ci-stronger.md

 ## 5. Detect Commented Code

-Last but not least, sometimes we temporarily comment out a chunk of code.
+Last but not least, sometimes, we temporarily comment out a chunk of code.
 We're testing something, or we don't need the method right now.

 * First, we have git history and blame to work with old code.
-* Second, on merge we don't remember there is some commented code we forgot to use or remove.
+* Second, on merge, we don't remember some commented code we forgot to use or remove.

 ### What does it do?

-It goes through all `*.php` files and look for chunks of commented code:
+It goes through all `*.php` files and looks for chunks of commented code:

 ```php
 final class SomeClass